 Once you have entered these details, you can get the approximate price you can expect for this vehicle.
 It must be noted that this tool considers the depreciation value of the vehicle, but it does not account for any damages that may have sustained during an accident.
 The actual trade-in value of the car might differ a little from this estimate price.

-By focusing on these tips, you can get better pricing for your car anywhere.
-When you sell a car, negotiate with more than one prospective buyers before finalizing the value.
+When you sell a car, negotiate with more than one prospective buyer before finalizing the value.

 Among the factors listed here in the car valuation process, the condition of the car and the number of kilometres driven take the top two spots without a doubt.
 While there are no hard and fast rules in the valuation process, various factors contribute to the resale value of a car.
 If you want a better resale value for your vehicle, make sure that it is well maintained and properly serviced.
 If you focus on the major factors listed here, you could negotiate a better resale value for your car.